Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Hurdsfield Grain Elevator built 1952, capacity 250,000 bushels.

 Fargo gave us culture shock after days of wilderness.
-The city was named after William Fargo of Wells Fargo, who never actually visited.
+The city was named after William Fargo of Wells Fargo, who, in a brilliant display of absentee vanity, never actually visited his namesake town.
 It's the largest city in North Dakota but feels like a small town with big buildings.
-Our Indian restaurant stop revealed something unexpected: Fargo has one of the highest concentrations of immigrants from Bhutan in the U.S., many resettled as refugees.
-Their presence explains the excellent Himalayan cuisine amidst the Midwest.
+We stopped for curry at a local restaurant, which led us down an obscure demographic rabbit hole: Fargo actually has one of the highest per-capita concentrations of resettled Bhutanese and Nepali refugees in the U.S., meaning this Midwestern outpost secretly boasts a surprising array of South Asian and Himalayan influences if you know where to look.

 India Palace restaurant in Fargo ND serving Himalayan and Indian cuisine - 46.8770°N 96.7898°W